BjoernBoss/arger/README.md

 arger::Group(std::wstring name, std::wstring id, const arger::IsConfig<arger::Group> auto&... configs);

 /* general optional flag/payload
-*	Note: if passed to a group, it is implicitly only bound to that group */ arger::Option(std::wstring name, const arger::IsConfig<arger::Option> auto&... configs);
+*	Note: if passed to a group, it is implicitly only bound to that group - but all names and abbreviations must be unique */ arger::Option(std::wstring name, const arger::IsConfig<arger::Option> auto&... configs);

+/* configure the key to be used as option for argument mode and any group name for menu mode, which triggers the help-menu to be printed (prior to verifying the remainder of the argument structure) */ arger::HelpEntry(std::wstring name, const arger::IsConfig<arger::Option> auto&... configs);

+/* configure the key to be used as option for argument mode and any group name for menu mode, which triggers the version-menu to be printed (prior to verifying the remainder of the argument structure) */ arger::VersionEntry(std::wstring name, const arger::IsConfig<arger::Option> auto&... configs);

 /* version for the current configuration */ arger::Version(std::wstring version);